AxdeKlerk/Praise-The-Loud/README.md

 ### 1.3 Site Aim and Purpose

 The aim and the purpose of this website is to provide a real-time platform for fans to engage with the rock and metal  artists we love and venues that promote them.
 Too often fans don't have access to artists after the gig due to the crowds that gather around the artists at the end.
-Although the artists encourage fans to come and see them, too many fans do not get the opportuntiy to tell the artists how much their music means to them
+Although the artists encourage fans to come and see them, too many fans do not get the opportuntiy to tell the artists how much their music means to them.

 ## 2 Planning and Development